thruthesky/sonub-old/README.md

 ### SEO Development

+This section describes how developer can develop and test SEO on local computer.

-* Nginx is listening 443 port so, accessing `https://www.sonub.com` with port 443 will connect to nginx.
+* Nginx must listen `https://www.sonub.com` (443 port) so, you can access on `https://www.sonub.com` with port 443 which give you the real production environment while your are testing on local computer.

+* Nginx must load `index.html` as starting point.
+Meaning, Security limit extention must include `.html` so, HTML can be run as PHP.
+  * This is because service worker caches index.html not index.php.

-* Nginx will load `index.php` for all urls of all subdomains of sonub.com
+* `index.html` will include `index.php` so, `index.php` will take over all the process.

-* And then, `index.php` will read `index.html` and patch SEO data before display to webbrowser.
+  * and then, `index.php` will read `index.html` file and patch SEO data
+  * and echo the content of index.html to the browser.

 * `index.php` will get information from database based on `blog domain` and `post idx`.
+  * `root site` will have `root.sonub.com` configuration. @see see [Root Site Management](https://docs.google.com/document/d/1QEifBIP7PF6KS6miu4tAlVmEB3Xq3m-BTU6JFYtNXDM/edit#heading=h.e9795yxifzr0)

 * The app must have `app shell` which has category links to its blog category for `SEO indexing`
   * `app shell` will be displayed before `Angular bootstrap`.